Last Updated on January 16, 2024

 - If your urine is of a very dark orange color, it means that your body is dehydrating.
 To avoid this, it is important to drink water frequently, even if you don’t feel thirsty.

 - When you find shady areas to shelter from the sun, you should always check for snakes or other venomous animals.
 They also seek relief in the shade during the hottest hours.
-In order to check if there are any animals, it will be enough to throw some stones in the area and see if there are any movements.
+In order to check if there are any animals present, it will be enough to throw some stones in the area and see if there are any movements.
 For example, snakes hate strong vibrations and very little is needed to put them on the run.

 - Dawn is the ideal time to move in the desert, since the cold of the night will have cooled the ground.

 - When you wake up it is always advisable to check your footwear, clothing and equipment for scorpions as they love to hole up in cool, shady places.
 If a scorpion walks on you, there is only one way to catch it, and that is from the tail, keeping the stinger under control, but you must be very quick; the end of the scorpion’s tail is composed of tiny hairs that detect even the slightest movement in the surrounding air.
 However the stinger is its only weapon, once neutralized the arthropod becomes harmless.

 - Camping Tent